ibm-cloud-docs/watsonx-code-assistant/data-security.md

 ### Encrypting data at rest
 {: #dar-encrypt}

 By default, data at rest is encrypted with randomly generated keys that IBM manages.
 If the default keys are sufficient protection for your data, no additional action is needed.
-To provide extra protection for at rest data, you can create and manage your own keys with [{{site.data.keyword.keymanagementservicefull}}](/docs/key-protect){: external}, which is an encryption solution that securely stores data in {{site.data.keyword.cos_full_notm}}.
+To provide more protection for at rest data, you can create and manage your own keys with [{{site.data.keyword.keymanagementservicefull}}](/docs/key-protect){: external}, which is an encryption solution that securely stores data in {{site.data.keyword.cos_full_notm}}.

 For more information, see [Encrypting data with your own keys](/docs/overview?topic=overview-key-encryption){: external}.